jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 The type of data you expect back from the server.
 By default, jQuery will look at the MIME type of the response if no `dataType` is specified.

-#### fail

-A callback function to run if the request results in an error.
-The function receives the raw request object and the text status of the request.

 #### jsonp

 The callback name to send in a query string when making a JSONP request.
 Defaults to "callback".

-#### done

-A callback function to run if the request succeeds.
-The function receives the response data (converted to a JavaScript object if the `dataType` was JSON), as well as the text status of the request and the raw request object.

 #### timeout